-As a couple, important decisions should be shared.
+As a couple, important decisions should be made together.
 You and your partner are of equal importance, and you both need to have decision-making and veto power over important matters.

-Many couples would agree the following situations and plans require mutual input and agreement:
+Most couples would agree that the following situations require mutual input and agreement:

 - Purchasing a home

 - What type of school the children go to

 - Significant expenditures of money